fbpx

 You have greater freedom when you own a freehold property.

-You can make changes to the property without needing permission from someone else.
+You can make changes to the property (as long as you have planning permission).
 This might include extensions, loft conversions, renovations, or more.

 You will also be able to avoid restrictive terms in a leasehold contract.